 The best way to get around is with Google Maps and an internet connection, so you always have the latest bus and train connections at your fingertips.
-I highly recommend getting an international SIM card, like Flexiroam that lets you roam anywhere in the world.
-The best thing is it’s a microchip that attaches to your current SIM card so you can forget about switching SIM cards and running the risk of losing these pesky little things!
+I highly recommend getting an international e-SIM, like Airalo that lets you roam anywhere in the world.
+The best thing is it’s an e-SIM so everything can be just done via the app.
+You can forget about switching SIM cards and running the risk of losing these pesky little things!

 Alternatively, you can always download an offline map on Google Maps and try to find your way around.
-This works and works best if you’re super confident in reading the map, and you can’t view bus and train times with the offline map.
+This works if you’re super confident in reading the map, as you can’t view bus and train times with the offline map.

 After much deliberation, I decided to stay in Manhattan, so it was convenient to hop back to our hotel any time during the day (which was a really wise choice!).

-If this is your first time to New York, I would recommend staying in Manhattan, particularly in Midtown.
+If this is your first time in New York, I would recommend staying in Manhattan, particularly in Midtown.
 Prices are a bit high here, but you may be able to snag an affordable Airbnb if you book early.
-Otherwise, prices get a little cheaper once you move South towards Tribeca.
+Otherwise, prices get a little cheaper once you move South toward Tribeca.
 Bear in mind though, Manhattan is a very busy city so be ready to put up with street noises.
-There seems to be construction going on everywhere too, so get some ear plugs!
+There seems to be construction going on everywhere too, so get some earplugs!

 Sightseeing in New York can be expensive.
 But with the CityPASS, you can save up to 40% on the top attractions in New York, including the Top of the Rock Observation Deck, American Museum of Natural History, 9/11 Memorial & Museum, and more!